-In this paper, the non-zero finite positive state consensus problem of leader-following multi-agent systems connected over a directed network is investigated.
-The multi-agent network consists of homogeneous LTI positive agents whose minimal positive state-space realization is assumed to be known.
+In this paper, the non-zero finite positive state consensus problem of leader-following multi-agent systems (MASs) connected over a directed network is investigated.
+The multi-agent network consists of homogeneous linear time-invariant (LTI) positive agents whose minimal positive state-space realization is assumed to be known.
 In this paper, a state-feedback hierarchical control protocol is proposed where the local controller synthesizes a singular, Lyapunov stable, and Metzler system matrix with a simple dominant eigenvalue at origin.
 The obtained consensus vector is the positive eigenvector associated with the zero eigenvalue of the synthesized system matrix.
-The controller gain matrices are obtained by solving a set of necessary and sufficient conditions derived in linear programming framework.
+The controller gain matrices are obtained by solving a set of necessary and sufficient conditions derived in linear programing framework.
 A numerical example is given to elucidate the usefulness of the proposed results.